The easiest programming languages are:

 Perhaps one of the most recognizable projects making use of C# is the Unity game engine, which allows game developers to build a game that’s compatible with multiple platforms at once.
 If you’re especially interested in a game development career, you might want to consider starting with a Unity tutorial to both become familiar with C#’s syntax and pick up the essential concepts of making your own game.

 R is a programming language focused on data analysis and data visualization.
 With that in mind, it might not be the best language to start with if you’re looking to acquire skills and knowledge that are more generally applicable to the problems you’ll be solving as a programmer.

 R, like Python, is a coding language that is commonly used to perform statistical analysis of data, while still being popular to build web applications or write scripts to accomplish various tasks.
 Especially if you’re just starting out with programming, becoming familiar with a general-purpose language like Python instead of R may result in more tangible benefits in the long run.

 Still, if you’re considering becoming a data scientist or simply love working with statistics, you’ll certainly want to at least take a look at R at some point.
-Jobs in the bioinformatics sector especially will commonly require knowledge of the R programming language, so if R sounds like the perfect language for your goals, you’ll want to look at our list of best resources to learn R for free.
+Jobs in the bioinformatics sector especially will commonly require knowledge of the R programming language, so if you’re interested in the field, you should consider learning R.

 Go is a general-purpose programming language developed by Google around 2007 with syntax and use-cases similar to C and C++.
 Its goals were to simplify the syntax and general complexity of these and other languages to make it one of the easiest programming languages to learn.